XYPB/SRE-Conv/README.md

 "imageio"
 ```

+**New!** We enabled wandb logger for you training stats, install it with `pip install wandb` and use `--wandb` to log your training & testing results on the wandb.

 Run the following comment to train the model and evaluate the performance under both flip and rotation evaluation.
 ```bash
 cd ./src